 The Exemplary Course Program recognizes the excellence in course design demonstrated by faculty and designers.
 The core of the program is the Exemplary Course Rubric, which defines key characteristics of high-quality courses within the framework of Course Design, Interaction and Collaboration, Assessment, and Learner Support.

-Along with the rubric and a webinar series to help you learn more about the exemplary principles, Anthology celebrates the winners who developed and designed these exemplary courses.
+Along with the NEW! rubric and a webinar series to help you learn more about the exemplary principles, Anthology celebrates the winners who developed and designed these exemplary courses.
 These educators and instructional designers are improving the quality of online learning at their institutions for their students.
-The Exemplary course award highlights their efforts.
+The Exemplary Course Award highlights their efforts.

 Become a peer reviewer for the Exemplary Course Program.
 By volunteering to participate as a course reviewer, you help make the program a great success.
 There are many benefits to participating in the Exemplary Course Program.